 - Recognize the dangers of drugged driving, including impairment from prescription opioids.
 Visit StopEverydayKillers.org to understand the impact of the nation’s opioid crisis.

 - Stay engaged in teens’ driving habits.
 Visit DriveitHOME.org for resources.

 - Learn how to use your vehicle’s safety systems.
 Visit MayCarDoesWhat.org for information.

 - Fix recalls immediately.
 Visit ChecktoProtect.org to ensure your vehicle does not have an open recall.

 - Ask lawmakers and state leaders to protect travelers on state roadways.
 The NSC State of Safety Report shows which states have the strongest and weakest traffic safety laws.

 - Join the Road to Zero to understand how safety professionals are addressing motor vehicle fatalities.
 Visit nsc.org/roadtozero to get involved.

-And one more thing… approximately 80% of car accidents during the winter occur when there is a trace to just two-inches of snow on the roadways.
-If snow or sleet are in the air – immediately adjust your driving to accommodate the conditions.
+And one more thing… approximately 80% of car accidents during the winter occur when there is a trace to just two inches of snow on the roadways.
+If snow or sleet is in the air – immediately adjust your driving to accommodate the conditions.